gregorytcarroll/samcart-devops-assessment/README.md

  Repo for Samcart  DevOps Test

  Features Included:
-  - Python Application for Slack Based Confluence bot
+  - Python Application for Simple Web App
   - Kubernetes Infra
   - Github Actions Workflows for both Terraform and K8s
-    - Keyless integration with AWS via OIDC
+    - Keyless integration with AWS/Github via OIDC
     - Secrets all stored in Github so they are not exposed

 Improvements Planned: